What Steps Transfer Property Title in the State of North Carolina When the Decedent Died Intestate Decades Ago and No Probate Opened?

 Detailed Answer

 When someone dies without a will in North Carolina, the law treats them as having died intestate.
 Under the North Carolina Intestate Succession Act (G.S.
 29-14), their assets pass to heirs in a fixed order.
-If no probate estate opened at the time of death, title to real property remains in the decedent’s name.
-After decades, heirs must take steps to clear and transfer title.
+If no probate estate opened at the time of death, title to real property remains in the decedent’s name of record, although title to real property generally passes at death to the decedent’s heirs subject to administration of the estate.
+After decades, heirs may need to take steps to clear and transfer title.

-The court then issues Letters Testamentary or Letters of Administration.
+The clerk then issues Letters of Administration.
 The representative locates all heirs, values the property, notifies creditors, and settles any claims.
-Once creditors’ claims expire, the representative distributes real property according to intestate law.
-Finally, the representative executes a deed conveying the property from the estate to the heirs.
-The deed must comply with recording requirements and include a proper legal description.
+Real property generally passes to heirs at death, subject to administration, and a personal representative may need to act if a sale or other estate administration step is required.
+Any deed must comply with recording requirements and include a proper legal description.
 After recording, the register of deeds updates the chain of title to show the new owners.

 Key Steps to Transfer Title

-• File a petition to open a late administration under G.S.
+- File an application or petition to open an administration under G.S.
 28A-6-1.

-• File the recorded deed with the register of deeds to complete title transfer.
+- File the recorded instrument with the register of deeds to complete any needed title record updates.

 Next Steps